miohtama/capitalgram/pages/site/consulting.md

             <h5>Benefits</h5>
             <ul>
               <li>
-                Get an in-depth unfiltered analysis of the technology feasiblity
+                Get an in-depth unfiltered analysis of the technology feasibility
               </li>
               <li>
                 Compare with benchmarks on projects in the same space